 and Men of Ideas.

-Now, at age 86, he has written Ultimate Questions, a summary of a lifetime of thinking about “the fundamentals of the human condition.”
+Shortly before he died he wrote Ultimate Questions, a summary of a lifetime of thinking about “the fundamentals of the human condition.”
 Its basic theme is that we know little about the human condition since reality comes to us filtered through the senses and the limitations of our intellect and language.
 The most honest response to this predicament is agnosticism.

 Furthermore, we are ignorant of the knowledge of our ultimate nature: “We, who do not know what we are, have to fashion lives for ourselves in a universe of which we know little and understand less.”
 Yet this situation doesn’t lead Magee to despair.
 Instead, he calls for “an active agnosticism,” which is “a positive principle of procedure, an openness to the fact that we do not know, followed by intellectually honest enquiry in full receptivity of mind.”
 If he had to choose a tag he says, it would be “the agnostic.”